#ffffff

 Have a good tidy up to clear away clutter, pack away any items that you wouldn’t want to get broken or go missing, and explain to your own children about keeping their personal belongings safe.
 Remember that foster children come from difficult backgrounds and may be prone to acting out, so tucking these items away will help keep them safe.

-The fostering standards guidelines state that homes must be warm, be adequately furnished and maintained to a good standard of cleanliness.
+The External link opens in new tab or windowfostering standards guidelines state that homes must be warm, be adequately furnished and maintained to a good standard of cleanliness.
 Look at your living space with fresh eyes: is there room for everyone in your household to gather comfortably?
 Will the child feel at home?
 Will they have room to play and relax?

 Getting the Family Ready